dklink/waddell_wind_archive/README.md

 You will need to modify the `apiURL` in `frontend/basic.html`, to point to `http://127.0.0.1:5000/...` rather than a public URL.
 Then, launch a local http server using `python -m http.server 8000`, then navigate to `127.0.0.1:8000` in a browser.
 Navigate to and open `frontend/basic.html`, and try it out!

 ## Set up applications in the cloud
-We want to push our images up to a google cloud container registery.
+First we'll want to push our images up to a google cloud container registery.
 First,
 ```
 gcloud auth configure-docker
 ```